TinusgragLin/tglslice/blog-zola/content/rust-limitations-1.md

   f(&mut n);
   f(&mut n);
   ```
-- Use functions, if the closure captures things, pass them as parameter or
+- Use functions, if the closure captures things, pass them as parameters or
-  constructing your own type.
+  collect them into your own type.

 # References